oneam/NetworkTests/README.md

 and determine what the performance characteristics of synchronous and asynchoronous socket IO.

+My Conclusions:

+* Development platform accounts for 25-50% throughput difference.
+(C being fastest)
+* Asynchronous IO only gave a performance boost when dealing with 1000s of open connections.
+  * A persistent thread connected a synchronous socket gives much higher throughput.
-For reference, I've discovered that each platform running at peak performance accounts for 25-50% throughput difference.
-However, full duplex communication accounted for a 1000% improvment on all platforms (except Go, which fell apart after atempting full duplex).
+* Full duplex communication provides up to a 1000% improvment on all platforms (except Go, which fell apart after atempting full duplex).
+  * Full duplex means read and write happen simltaneously and multiple requests can be "on the wire" simultaneously.
+* Performance appears to be limited by the number of calls to read() and write()
+  * By reading a large buffer of data and extracting all requests from that buffer you can greatly improve throughput.

 ## Build instructions
 ### Java